Online Classes - Frequently Asked Questions

 How often will these classes be held?

-I plan on teaching the Japanese papermaking class again this fall, along with a Sculptural papermaking class later this summer so stay tuned.~
+I plan on teaching the Japanese papermaking class twice a year with a Sculptural papermaking class later this spring, or early summer so stay tuned.~